Completeness of compact Locally symmetric Lorentz manifolds: The case of flat Lorentz factor

 \subsection{Algebraic formulation}

 \begin{defi} Let $P\subset \R^{1, n+1}$ be a lightlike hyperplane and $C_n$ a half-Minkowski space with boundary $P$.
-The subgroup $\operatorname{LP}(n)\subset\O(1,n+1)\ltimes\R^{1,n+1}$ of affine Lorentz transformations, leaving invariant the half-space $C_n$, is called the \textit{lightlike Poincar\'e group}. \end{defi} One can write the group $\operatorname{LP}(n)$ as (see Appendix \ref{lightlike poincare} for more details) where the $\R$-factor acts on the Heisenberg group $\Heis_{2n+1}$ by \textit{Heisenberg homotheties}.
+The subgroup $\operatorname{LP}(n)\subset\O(1,n+1)\ltimes\R^{1,n+1}$ of affine Lorentz transformations, leaving invariant the half-space $C_n$, is called the \textit{lightlike Poincar\'e group}. \end{defi} One can write the group $\operatorname{LP}(n)$ as (see Appendix \ref{lightlike poincare} for more details) where the $\R$-factor acts on the Heisenberg group $\Heis_{2n+1}$ by the exponential of a certain derivation of the Heisenberg algebra, we refer to Appendix \ref{lightlike poincare} for the exact computations.